-The 2012-13 season will mark the seventh for head men’s tennis coach Eric Berg.
+The 2018-19 season will mark the 13th for head men’s tennis coach Eric Berg.
 Also serving as the head women’s tennis coach for the Beacons, Berg has worked tirelessly on making both squads consistent competitors in the Little East Conference.

 The 2012 season was perhaps one of Berg’s most memorable campaigns as he led the Beacons to a program best number three seed going into the Little East Conference tournament.
 It was also in that year that Berg coached the program’s first conference Rookie of the Year in David Hernandez.
 Hernandez and doubles partner Charles Lai would each earn All-Conference honors as well under Berg’s tutelage.
 The Beacons eight win season marked a career-best for Berg since taking over the program.

-Berg has been coaching tennis for over 20 years, beginning in 1991 where he was an Assistant Coach for the Churchill High School Boys team in his home state of Michigan.
-Berg moved on to the college ranks, serving as an Assistant Coach for the Men’s & Women’s Tennis teams at Division I University of Central Florida for the fall and spring campaigns and remained in Florida to serve as a tennis pro at the Amré Sammakia Tennis Academy, where he coached state, national and internationally-ranked junior players for four years.
+Berg has been coaching tennis for over 20 years, beginning in 1992 he moved on to the college ranks, serving as an Assistant Coach for the Men’s & Women’s Tennis teams at Division I University of Central Florida.
+He remained in Florida to serve as a tennis pro at the Amré Sammakia Tennis Academy, where he coached state, national and internationally-ranked junior players for four years.

-He continued his tennis pro career with the Bridges Family Resort & Tennis Club in Warren, VT, where he has been as an assistant since 1998 and taught and coordinated various programs.
-The well-respected resort has consistently been recognized in the top 50 tennis resorts by Tennis Magazine.
+He continued his tennis pro career with the Bridges Family Resort & Tennis Club in Warren, VT, where he was an assistant from 1998-2009, and taught and coordinated various programs.
 Berg returned to the team coaching arena with a two-year tenure as the Head Boys Coach for Edsel Ford High School in Michigan, prior to his arrival on the UMass Boston campus.
 He would also serve as the Assistant Pro at Oyster Harbors Club in Osterville, MA from 2012-13.

-Berg has competed on the Amateur circuit as well, ranking number 13 in the nation among United State amateur doubles players and 19th among US singles players in 1991 and improved to number 16 among singles players the following year.
-His collegiate career included a three-year stint at The Ohio State University, followed a senior campaign at the University of Central Florida where he played number-one singles and doubles play at the US National Amateur Indoor Championships in 1991.
+Berg competed on the USTA National Amateur circuit as well, ranking number 13 in the nation among United States amateur doubles players and 19th among US singles players in 1991 and improved to number 16 among singles players the following year.
+His collegiate career included a three-year stint at The Ohio State University, followed a senior campaign at the University of Central Florida where he played number-one singles and doubles.

 Berg graduated from Central Florida with a bachelor’s degree in interpersonal communication in 1993 and now resides in Dorchester, MA.